Skip to article frontmatterSkip to article content

 Pure differencing may destroy this information.

-24.2 Cointegration Revisited
+24.2 Cointegration and Long-Run Equilibrium

 Suppose two variables: